johannschopplich/toon/SPEC.md

 - YAML:
   - TOON borrows indentation and list-item patterns but uses fewer quotes and explicit array headers.

-## 18. Media Type and File Extensions (Provisional)
+## 18. Media Type and File Extensions

+This specification does not request IANA registration at this time.
+The following are suggested for experimental and provisional use:

-- Suggested media type: text/toon
+- **Media type:** text/toon (experimental, not IANA-registered)
-- Suggested file extension: .toon
+- **File extension:** .toon
-- Encoding: UTF-8
+- **Character encoding:** UTF-8
-- Line endings: LF (U+000A)
+- **Line endings:** LF (U+000A)

+Implementers SHOULD be aware that these designations are provisional and MAY be subject to change.
+When this specification reaches Candidate Standard status per Section "Status of This Document", formal IANA registration will be requested following RFC 6838 procedures.

+For experimental implementations, the use of `text/toon` is RECOMMENDED for interoperability, with the understanding that this is not yet a registered media type.

 ## Appendix A: Examples (Informative)